bmedicke/quantum_cryptography/readme.md

   * if Bob chose the right beam splitter: he obtains the original value
   * if Bob chose the wrong beam splitter: he obtains a random value
 * Bob saves the orientation of the beam splitter and the resulting value
-  * of which he still does not know if it's meaningful (there's a 50% chance it's just a random value)
+  * of which he still does not know if it's meaningful
+  * there's a 50% chance it's just a random value due to orientation mismatch

 After sending a bunch of photons we move on to the next step: **reconciliation**.